-For example, one thread read data from a buffer and one thread write data into buffer.
+For example, one thread read data from a buffer and one thread write data into the buffer.
 The reading data thread needs to wait until the writing data thread completely writes a block data into the buffer.
 The writing data thread needs to wait until the reading data thread completely read the data from the buffer.

-If wait(), notify(), and notifyAll() methods can be called by ordinary method, the reading thread calls wait() and the thread is being added to waiting queue.
+If wait(), notify(), and notifyAll() methods can be called by an ordinary method, the reading thread calls wait() and the thread is being added to waiting queue.
 At the same moment, the writing thread calls notify() to signal the condition changes.
 The reading thread misses the change and waits forever.
 Hence, they must be called inside a synchronized method or block which is mutually exclusive.

 There are few important points we should be aware of before going into the reasons for why wait(), notify() and notifyAll() must be called inside a synchronized method or block.